fbpx

 It turns out that our faithful website, email, social and direct mail donors are far more generous than the lions of industry — at least when you compare their giving to their net worth.
 A recent Washington Post article analyzed the giving of America’s 50 richest individuals in response to the COVID-19 pandemic.
 While the gifts are indeed large, they’re less impressive when you consider the net worth of these individuals.

 The Post journalists looked at the billionaires’ gifts as a percentage of their net worth compared to those donors with a median net worth of $97,300.
-When examined through that lens, these mega gifts just don’t seem so mega:
+When examined through that lens, these mega gifts just don’t seem so mega, and we see who the true philanthropists are.

 Jeff Bezos